tilllit/RL_6-AxisRobot/README.md

 ## Task

-The specific task being solved by this project is to drive on a 10mm long trajectory through 3D space, while fullfilling a 20 degree rotation of the TCP (Tool Center Point) in reference to the Z-axis. <br />
+The specific task being solved by this project is to drive on a 10mm long trajectory through 3D space, while fulfilling a 20 degree rotation of the TCP (Tool Center Point) in reference to the Z-axis. <br />
 <br />

 Another requirement was to use RL (Reinforcement Learning): function approximation with a Neural Network as an approach to solve the problem. <br />